Fire Simulation | 3D Visual Effects | Autodesk

 Now, software such as Autodesk Maya makes fire simulation more accessible with advances in GPU-accelerated processes and real-time previews.

-This wealth of creative possibilities with realistic results has made fire simulation a viable alternative to filming real fires and explosions for the visual effects and motion graphics of films, TV, advertisements and other video content.
-Fire simulations also look better in animation; (US site) video games; (US site) virtual reality (VR) (US site); and, to a lesser extent, architectural and interior design visualisation.
+This wealth of creative possibilities with realistic results has made fire simulation a viable alternative to filming real fires and explosions for the visual effects and motion graphics of movies, TV, advertisements, and other video content.
+Fire simulations also look better in animation; video games; virtual reality (VR); and, to a lesser extent, architectural and interior design visualization.

 BREAK+ENTER

-To help tell the story of a teenage Tony Soprano, BREAK+ENTER created the fire and flame effects of a Molotov cocktail, “winterised“ New Jersey with snow from Bifrost and developed proprietary workflow tools for Maya.
+To help tell the story of a teenage Tony Soprano, BREAK+ENTER created the fire and flame effects of a Molotov cocktail, “winterized” New Jersey with snow from Bifrost, and developed proprietary workflow tools for Maya.

 Image courtesy of HBO